christophedebatz/smoggler-api/readme.md

 ]
 ```

  > - The `creationDate`parameter is optional.
-If you don't pass it to request, it will equals to the current time.
+If present the format must respect the ISO-8601 ( https://fr.wikipedia.org/wiki/ISO_8601 ).
+If not present, it will equals to the current time.
  > - The `sentiment` parameter is optional.
-If you don't pass it to request, it will remains `NULL`.
+If not present, it will remains `NULL`.
  > - The available sentiments list is:

  >  - `happy`